McJoe21Dev/api-docs/README.md

 ### Packages API

-We have an easy way to get the data of any of our public packages that are hosted on the website.
+We have an easy way to get the data of any of our public packages that are hosted on the service.

 {% content-ref url="apis/packages-api.md" %}
 [packages-api.md](apis/packages-api.md)
 {% endcontent-ref %}

-### Jokes API
+### Joke API

-It says whats it is!
+An endpoint for getting a funny joke

 {% content-ref url="apis/jokes-api.md" %}
 [jokes-api.md](apis/jokes-api.md)